Investec Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
+Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
 It is supported by PI insurers such as AmTrust.
-COMPLETIONmonitor is a unique risk management tool.
+COMPLETIONmonitor is a unique risk mitigation tool.

-This system facilitates the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Investec’s changes.
-While utilising COMPLETIONmonitor is not a prerequisite for Investec , demonstrating you can stay up to date with Investec’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your firm’s panel status.
+This software assists the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on Investec’s changes.
+Even though utilising this technology is not a condition for acceptance on the Investec panel, demonstrating you can stay up to date with Investec’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your panel standing.

-The software generates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Investec

-Lenders frequently vary their requirements.
+Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Investec are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes